Juana Martinez-Neal (she/her)

 Biography

 Juana was born and raised in Lima, Peru.
-She is the daughter and granddaughter of artists.
-She now lives in the woods in Connecticut, with her husband, three children and two dogs.
+She is a daughter and granddaughter of artists now living in the woods in Connecticut.

 Follow Juana on Twitter